Light of Los Trancos

 Hike Los Trancos Open Space Preserve in the Santa Cruz Mountains

 In autumn, Los Trancos Open Space Preserve lights up with orange-red maples, yellow hazelnut, and deciduous oaks.
-Mingling among the colors are Los Trancos Creek, mountain vistas, earthquake history, and plentiful shade, making this 2.5-mile hike in the Santa Cruz mountains a wonder-fall destination.
+Mingling among the colors are Los Trancos Creek, mountain vistas, earthquake history, and plentiful shade, making this 2.5-mile hike in the Santa Cruz Mountains a wonder-fall destination.

 Begin your hike at the information kiosk in the parking lot, heading north towards the Franciscan Loop.
 (Alternatively, take the Nonette Hanko San Andreas Fault Trail from the west side of the lot.
-This lesser-traveled trail climbs a rocky hillside to a stone bench with sweeping northward views of Mount Tamalpais, San Francisco, the San Francisco Bay, and Mount Diablo.
+This less-traveled trail climbs a rocky hillside to a stone bench with sweeping northward views of Mount Tamalpais, San Francisco, the San Francisco Bay, and Mount Diablo.
 The two trails meet up in a meadow sprinkled with coyote brush.)

 Turn left onto the Franciscan Loop, descending north.
 Yellow hazelnut leaves cast a warm glow onto the madrone and oak forest.
 Groves of big-leaf maples are an autumn highlight, creating a flutter of orange-red leaves.
 Mixed among them are enormous oaks, whose branches twist up above moss-covered trunks to jigsaw-puzzle canopies.